 Federal, state and independent organizations all offer grants designed for a variety of students.
 The categories below only provide a guiding list, so be sure to do more research if you’re interested in extra funding.

 While every grant has its own unique application process, here’s a general guide of what to expect:

 - Fill out the FAFSA.
-The Free Application for Federal Student Aid (FAFSA) is used by the government and multiple universities to gauge your financial eligibility for grants, scholarships and federal student loans.
+The Free Application for Federal Student Aid (FAFSA) is used by the government and multiple universities to gauge your eligibility for different types of federal student aid — including grants, work-study and federal student loans.

 - Browse grants based on your background.
 Find one you think is a good fit?
 Double-check that you qualify first — many have specific income requirements or other factors you need to meet.

 - Complete the application, if necessary.
 Many grants have applications that request information about you and your future goals.
 You may also have to write a personal essay, too.
 However, some don’t require this step — you’ll be considered for the Pell Grant automatically after filling out the FASFA, for example.

 - Wait to see if you’re approved.
 The grant application season usually starts in the fall, and you’ll typically know if you’ve been given a grant by the spring.
 Keep up with your emails, and don’t forget to check the mail for physical notices, too.